Condla/hadoop-admin-workshop/README.md

 * Hands On: Adding a second node to the cluster.
 * Hands On: Make the installed cluster services highly available.

-## Benchmarking
+## Service Checks and Benchmarking

+* Run service checks, check health of components
 * Discussion: Why Benchmarking?
 * Terasgen - Generate Random Data
 * Terasort - Sort Random Data

-## Run Service and Functionality Checks

 ## Secure Cluster

 * Install Ranger
+* Setup KDC
-* Install Kerberos
+* Kerberize Cluster

 ## Outlook

 * Get into HDP Security (Kerberos + Ranger + Knox)
 * Get your hands dirty and get your cluster up and running!
 * Maybe, do an additional training 2-3 days training!
+* Read a book!
+Hadoop: The Definitive Guide
-* A Combination of practical work and studying will get to easily certified:
+* A combination of practical work and studying will get to easily certified:
   * Get certified: https://hortonworks.com/services/training/certification/hdpca-certification/